-Slow cooker fudge is an incredibly easy to make snack that doesn’t need you to spend ages in front of a stove.
-Instead it will slowly melt requiring you to only stir it every 15 to 30 minutes.
+Slow cooker fudge is an incredibly easy to make snack that doesn’t require you to spend ages in front of a stove.
+Instead, it will slowly melt, requiring you to only stir it every 15 to 30 minutes.

-This fudge so easy it’s a great dish to get the kids involved with.
+This fudge is so easy it’s a great dish to get the kids involved with the preparation.
 You only need to weigh out a few ingredients and put them in the slow cooker.
 Simply stir every 15-30 minutes until it has completely melted.
-You can let it set in the slow cooker or alternatively you can transfer it to a lined pan.
+You can let it set in the slow cooker, or you can transfer it to a lined pan.

-It may sound very strange at first but cooking something like fudge in a slow cooker makes a lot of sense.
-The gentle heat of a typical modern slower cooker will help prevent any burning resulting in a smooth chocolate mix that you can then transfer to a slice pan to cool in the fridge.
+It may sound bizarre at first, but cooking something like fudge in a slow cooker makes a lot of sense.
+The gentle heat of a typical modern slow cooker will help prevent any burning resulting in a smooth chocolate mix that you can then transfer to a slice pan to cool in the fridge.

-If you want to see how this fudge recipe is done, then be sure to check out my video below, it’s short and straight to the point.
+If you want to see how to do this chocolate fudge in the slow cooker, then be sure to check out my video below, it’s short and straight to the point.

 Slow Cooker Fudge Recipe

-You’re able to use a combination of dark and milk chocolate if you want to mix it up a bit, I would simply go half and half.
+- You’re able to use a combination of dark and milk chocolate if you want to mix it up a bit, I would merely go half and half.

-Using a hot knife will make cutting the fudge really easy.
-You will get nice clean cuts whilst avoiding deforming the fudge.
+- Using a hot knife will make cutting the fudge easy.
+You will get nice clean cuts while avoiding deforming the fudge.
 You may need to reheat the knife after every second cut.

 There are plenty of other chocolate dishes that you’re able to cook up in the slow cooker.
-For example one of my favorites is the delicious chocolate brownies.
-These brownies come out incredibly rich and gooey, they also go amazing with some vanilla ice cream.
+For example, one of my favorites is the delicious chocolate brownies.
+These brownies come out incredibly rich and gooey, and they also go fantastic with some vanilla ice cream.

 I hope you enjoy this slow cooker fudge recipe!
 If you have any feedback or have an amazing variation that you want to share, then please don’t hesitate to leave a comment below.